jmcnamara44/BandTracker.Solutions/README.md

 ## Support and contact details

-_Contact Jimmy with any questions or comments_
+_Contact Jimmy McNamara with any questions or comments_

 ## Technologies Used